BitPatty/next-image-s3-imgproxy-loader/README.md

     const { pathname, query } = parsedUrl;

     if (pathname === imgProxy.IMGPROXY_ENDPOINT) {
+      // Add other middleware here, such as auth guards
+      // ...
       imgProxy.imageOptimizer(
         new URL('<url to your imgproxy instance>'),
         query,